Need to talk? Call 1800 882 436.

 Encouraging good behaviour

-Your baby is now a delightful and sometimes defiant toddler.
-You can encourage good behaviour by paying attention to wanted behaviour, withdrawing attention from unwanted behaviour, using descriptive praise and appropriate consequences mixed with lots of love.
+• You can encourage good behaviour by paying attention to behaviour you want to see more of, withdrawing attention from unwanted behaviour and applying other strategies, with lots of love.

 Living with a toddler

-Toddlers (children aged 1 to 3) are delightful and affectionate, yet also challenging and confusing.
+Toddlers (children aged 1 to 3) can be delightful and affectionate, yet also challenging and confusing.
 They’re experiencing many powerful emotions, learning right from wrong, and realising that they can’t have everything their own way.
 Temper tantrums, fussy eating and biting are common.

 How will your family approach discipline?

 You’ll see more success if you and your partner both use the same approach to discipline, so you need to decide which parenting style suits your family.
-You may even choose to attend a parenting course, such as the Triple P Positive Parenting Program.
+You may choose to attend a parenting course — ask your family health nurse or doctor for details about courses that might suit.

-Aim to build a strong relationship with your child by using a warm loving tone, and also includes healthy boundaries to help them learn self-discipline and consideration.
-This combination is sometimes called authoritative parenting.
+Aim to build a strong relationship with your child by using a warm loving tone, and healthy boundaries to help them learn self-discipline and consideration for others.

-Every parent finds toddler behaviour difficult to handle at times so plan ways to calm yourself if or when you become angry with your toddler.
+Every parent finds toddler behaviour difficult to handle at times.
+Plan ahead and find ways to calm yourself if, or when, you become angry with your toddler.

 Positive parenting tips